boronine/discipline/docs/source/intro.rst

 Introduction
 ============

-Discipline is a BSD-licensed model versioning system for the `Django <http://djangoproject.com>`_ framework.
+Discipline is an MIT-licensed model versioning system for the `Django <http://djangoproject.com>`_ framework.
 It stores all changes performed on a database in their rawest form, which allows for advanced database-level queries.

 Features
 """"""""